Parrot Plucking Series: Grooming a Parrot to Prevent Plucking Feathers

 How to towel train a parrot

-Grooming a parrot is not as time consuming as attending to cage management needs.
-But, before you embark on grooming your parrot, we recommend that you towel train your parrot.
+Grooming a parrot is fairly easy once you know how to do it but you have to be careful that you don't get bit.
+I recommend that before you embark on grooming your parrot you towel train it first.
 Towel training will make grooming and other veterinary procedures much less stressful for both you and the bird.
 Plus, if your bird ever has an emergency, being towel trained may well save its life.
 You'll probably need to towel your parrot for toe nail trims, beak trims and wing trims.

 Photo Credit: Diane Burroughs, BirdSupplies.com